andkrau/NuanceResurrection/Readme.txt

 Nuance 0.5.0
 Copyright 2002 - 2007 Mike Perry
-NUON is a trademark of Genesis Microchip, Inc.
+Continued with the released source by Carsten Wächter in 2020 NUON is a trademark of Genesis Microchip, Inc.

 License Agreement
 =================
-The latest official distribution of Nuance may always be obtained from the nuon-emu.com FTP site.
-The emulator may not be redistributed for profit by itself or as part of any other package.
+The latest official distribution of Nuance was always to be obtained from the nuon-emu.com FTP site.
+Nowadays it's on https://sourceforge.net/projects/nuance-nuon-emulator/ The emulator may not be redistributed for profit by itself or as part of any other package.
 Redistribution of the official distribution package is allowed via HTTP or FTP under the restriction that the official distribution package is not modified in any way.
 In particular, no